alexfakai/aafs-comeback-academy/README.md

 ## 🎯 Mission

+"Rebuild Yourself and Get Signed" - After 2 back-to-back injuries, using my journey to show that you can rebuild yourself and make it.
+Just don't give up.

-"Rebuild Yourself and Get Signed" - Supporting footballers in their comeback journey through professional training protocols, proper nutrition, and faith-based motivation.
+Supporting footballers in their comeback journey through professional training protocols, proper nutrition, and faith-based motivation.

 ---